Gaunt and Breit Two-electron contributions to Mean-field Transformations and Fine Structure Splitting: Introduction

 \section{Introduction}

-Materials utilized by novel energy systems, e.g., Generation IV nuclear reactors, are often studied using weakly correlated mean-field theories.
+Materials utilized by novel energy systems, e.g., Generation IV nuclear reactors\cite{murg2025enhanced}, are often studied using weakly correlated mean-field theories.
 In weakly correlated electron systems, the direct Coulomb interaction can be modeled by an effective single-particle potential, e.g., Density Functional Theory.
 When strong correlations dominate, these mean-field theories can be used as a reference state for various strongly correlated approaches\cite{himmetoglu2014hubbard,georges1996dynamical,wodynski2022local,rivero2009description}.
-Relativistic effects are typically added perturbatively\cite{hess1996mean,schwerdtfeger2002relativistic,klein2008perturbative}, but this is not adequate for systems composed of heavy elements\cite{tutchton2020electronic,pyykko1988relativistic,saue2011relativistic,autschbach2012perspective,pyykko2012relativistic,liu2014advances,jayatilaka1992form} and the vast unexplored space of strongly correlated topological materials.
-This requires us to adjust existing theories to account for a Dirac reference state by carefully re-evaluating current methodologies to account for four component spinors and additional electron-electron interactions, e.g., Breit and Gaunt terms.
-This need has given rise to a class of relativistic mean-field approaches utilizing an exact-two-component transformation based off an atomic mean-field\cite{liu2018two,asthana2019exact,pototschnig2021implementation,tecmer2014communication} or more accurate molecular mean-field\cite{sikkema2009molecular,pototschnig2021implementation,tecmer2014communication}.
-One such relativistic approach is the Coupled Cluster method\cite{vcivzek1966correlation,vcivzek1969use,vcivzek1971correlation,bartlett2007coupled} utilizing the four component Dirac-Hartree-Fock (DHF) ground state\cite{swirles1935relativistic} equation and the exact two component molecular mean field (X2C$_{mmf}$) transformation\cite{sikkema2009molecular}.
-Previous similar work has focused on utilizing four component DHF reference state to perform an X2C$_{mmf}$ transformation utilizing the one-electron, Dirac-Coulomb (DC) and Dirac-Coulomb-Gaunt (DCG) Hamiltonian in-conjunction with the two-electron, transformed Coulomb interaction in a code called DIRAC\cite{saue2020dirac,sikkema2009molecular}.
-Others have focussed on the X2C$_{mmf}$ transformation of the one-electron, DC and Dirac-Coulomb-Breit (DCB) Hamiltonian in-conjunction with the two-electron, untransformed Coulomb interaction\cite{zhang2024dirac,yuwono2025two}.
-All mentioned works further apply electron correlation corrections to the mean-fields including the coupled-cluster with single and double excitation formalism (CCSD)\cite{zhang2024dirac,saue2020dirac}.
+Relativistic effects are typically added perturbatively\cite{hess1996mean,schwerdtfeger2002relativistic,klein2008perturbative}, but this framework is not adequate for systems composed of heavy elements\cite{tutchton2020electronic,pyykko1988relativistic,saue2011relativistic,autschbach2012perspective,pyykko2012relativistic,liu2014advances,jayatilaka1992form} and the vast unexplored space of topological materials\cite{fukui2007topological,rau2016spin}.
+These deficiencies require us to adjust existing theories to account for a four-component (4c) Dirac reference state\cite{swirles1935relativistic} utilizing increasingly accurate relativistic Hamiltonians, e.g., the Dirac-Coulomb (DC), Dirac-Coulomb-Gaunt (DCG), and Dirac-Coulomb-Breit (DCB) Hamiltonians.
+In the no-pair approximation, Exact Two-Component (X2C) transformation theory can be used to decouple the positive energy (pe) and negative energy (ne) spectrum of the Dirac Hamiltonian for wave function-based correlation methods\cite{liu2018two,asthana2019exact,pototschnig2021implementation,tecmer2014communication,sikkema2009molecular}.
+A variety of X2C flavors have been developed most of which fall under the one-electron (1e) X2C framework\cite{peng2012exact,knecht2022exact}.
+In the case of the 1eX2C Hamiltonian scheme, the two-electron (2e) interaction terms are omitted from the defining 4c Dirac Hamiltonian resulting in a two-component (2c) Hamiltonian that is “exact” only in the 1e terms.
+Because the 2e interaction terms are often left untransformed in the 1eX2C basis set, 2e picture-change effects (2ePCEs) will appear.\cite{knecht2022exact}.
+In contrast to the 1eX2C transformation, performed before the self-consistent field (SCF) cycle, molecular mean-field X2C (X2C$_{mmf}$) transformations utilize a unitary decoupling of the 4c molecular mean-field Fock matrix after having converged the 4c SCF DHF equations\cite{sikkema2009molecular}.
+Formally, X2C$_{mmf}$ transformation are exact.
+However, due to the computational cost associated with recomputing and transforming 2e integrals associated with Coulomb ($G^{LL}_{LL}$, $G^{LS}_{LS}$, $G^{SL}_{SL}$, $G^{SS}_{SS}$) and Gaunt/Breit integrals ($G^{SS}_{LL}$, $G^{SL}_{LS}$, $G^{LS}_{SL}$, $G^{LL}_{SS}$), previous work using X2C$_{mmf}$ transformations have largely only considered the large component Coulomb integrals in the 2e terms of the X2C$_{mmf}$ transformed normal-order Hamiltonian and often in untransformed form ($G^{++}_{++} \approx G^{LL}_{LL}$).
+Neglecting or using untransformed 2e interaction terms results in only an approximate X2C$_{mmf}$ transformation\cite{saue2020dirac,knecht2022exact,sikkema2009molecular,zhang2024dirac}.\\